rick/rick.github.io/treadmill_desk/README.md

 in there yesterday and looked around.
 Leaning against some shelves was a black IKEA "door", or countertop or something (well, it was labelled as a door, but no hinges, doorknob, knob holes, handles, etc.) that was priced at $45.
 But it was marked down to $22.
-I grabbed that, checked out for $24 (incl. tax), and tried to fit it in my car (seriously, I've gotten some big stuff in there, surprisingly).
+I grabbed that, checked out for $24 (incl. tax), and tried to fit it in my car (seriously, I've gotten some big stuff in there, surprisingly -- including the treadmill!).
 Wasn't going to happen: it was just too big.
 I looked up and a friend was driving by in a truck with an empty trailer (no joke) and helped me out.
 Crazy.

 The specifics: